Alastair Goodlad: Early life

 Born in 1943, Goodlad attended Marlborough College and read law at King's College, Cambridge.

 Parliamentary career

-Goodlad first stood for Parliament in 1970 when he contested Crewe, but was beaten by Labour's Scholefield Allen.
+He first stood for Parliament in 1970 when he contested Crewe, but was beaten by Labour's Scholefield Allen.

-He was Member of Parliament successively for Northwich (1974–83) and Eddisbury (1983–99), Goodlad also served as a junior Foreign Office Minister then as Prime Minister John Major's Parliamentary Secretary to the Treasury and Chief Whip for which in the 1997 Prime Minister's Resignation Honours he was knighted as a Knight Commander of the Order of St. Michael and St. George (KCMG).
+Goodlad was Member of Parliament successively for Northwich (1974–83) and Eddisbury (1983–99).
+He also served as a junior Foreign Office Minister then as Prime Minister John Major's Parliamentary Secretary to the Treasury and Chief Whip, for which in the 1997 Prime Minister's Resignation Honours he was knighted as a Knight Commander of the Order of St. Michael and St. George (KCMG).
 Following the 1997 election, he served in the Shadow Cabinet as Shadow Leader of the House of Commons, Shadow Secretary of State for International Development and Opposition Chief Whip.

 Membership of Lloyd's of London

 Goodlad was an underwriting member of the Lloyd's of London insurance market, commencing in 1977 and ceasing in 1990.
 His membership coincided in the latter years with the rising tide of asbestos losses and his share is estimated to have been about £90,000.